sing1ee/code-zero/README.md

 ## Project Structure

 - `app/`: Contains the main application code
-  - `api/`: API routes for authentication
+  - `api/`: API routes for authentication and other server-side operations
   - `auth/`: Authentication-related pages (login, register)
   - `components/`: Reusable React components
-  - `layouts/`: Layout components
+  - `layouts/`: Layout components (e.g., AuthLayout)
-  - `lib/`: Utility functions and database configuration
+  - `lib/`: Utility functions, database configuration, and schemas
 - `public/`: Static assets
 - `drizzle/`: Database migration files

+## Authentication

+The application uses JWT-based authentication.
+Users can register and login, and the JWT token is stored in the browser's local storage.
+The AuthLayout component ensures that protected routes are only accessible to authenticated users.

 ## Development